-Safe Storage of Firearms (HB21-1106) sponsored by Representatives Monica Duran and Kevin Mullica along with State Senators Jeff Bridges and Chris Hansen, passed the House Chamber on March 9, 2021.
-It will move to the State Senate next.
+Safe Storage of Firearms (HB21-1106) sponsored by Representatives Monica Duran and Kevin Mullica along with State Senators Jeff Bridges and Chris Hansen, was signed by Governor Polis on April 19, 2021.

-During the house committee hearing, a few things became clear about this bill:
+During committee hearings and floor debate, a few things became clear about this bill:

 • Applies to homes with kids or prohibited persons.
 It was a little unclear if it would extend to if you had children or prohibited persons in your home but they don’t live there.

 • The bill sponsors were unsure about if it included vehicles, so they had to get the bill drafter to ask him.
 He wasn’t even totally sure but didn’t think it did.

 • Via discovery of unlocked firearms through other police contact, such as if the police are in your home for other reasons…welfare check, ERPO’s, another crime committed.